joshmobley/kaleido-table/README.md

 1. `docker-compose exec app /bin/bash` to enter the container shell
 2. `yarn test`
+3. use `a` to run all tests
-3. use `q` to quit watching for changes
+4. use `q` to quit watching for changes
-3. use `exit` to leave the container shell
+5. use `exit` to leave the container shell